-The Group's unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
-The Group's listed equity securities are classified under held for trading financial assets or available-for-sale financial assets, while unlisted equity securities are classified as available-for-sale.
+The fair value of the Group's unlisted equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
+The Group's unlisted equity securities are classified under financial assets measured at fair value through profit or loss and financial assets measured at fair value through other comprehensive income.
 The Group manages the equity price risk through diversification and placing limits on individual and total equity instruments.
 Reports on the equity portfolio are submitted to the Group's senior management on a regular basis.
 The Group's board of directors reviews and approves all equity investment decisions.